ideonate/cdsdashboards/docs/chapters/userguide/voila.rst

 Select the framework required.
 For our Jupyter notebook (ipynb) file, we need to leave this as 'voila'.

 Specify the URL-path to the ipynb file, relative to the Jupyter server's home folder.
 In our case, Presentation.ipynb was at the top level in our
 Jupyter tree, so we just enter Presentation.ipynb.
-It is important to get this right as file-not-found error messages are not currently propagated back up to JupyterHub easily.
 If in doubt, leave blank and Voila will just show the entire tree to the Dashboard user so they can locate the file themselves.

 **Note that your Dashboard will be accessible by any other JupyterHub user.**